 Enable ticket priorities Allows the users to set the priority of their ticket (low, normal, height).
 By default, Public tickets gets normal priority and Private tickets get High priority.
 When this option is disabled ATS will not show any ticket priority information.
 Country Field Select a custom Field you have already created in the user profile which lets the user select their country.
 This information will be used to display a flag next to the username displayed along with a user's post in the Ticket view.
 For more information read our documentation page on creating and using a country user field.
 Avatar Field Select a custom Field you have already created in the user profile which lets the user upload or select their user profile image (avatar).
 This information will be used to display the avatar above the username displayed along with a user's post in the Ticket view.
 For more information read our documentation page on creating and using an avatar user field.
 Display user groups Displays the user groups the user belongs to under their username displayed along with a user's post in the Ticket view.
 This information is presented ONLY when the tickets is viewed by a user who is granted the Support Staff permission or is a Super User.
 This is intentional, to prevent leaking the names of the user groups on your site to the general public.
 Send Emails Should ATS send e-mails?
 E-mails are sent when new tickets or ticket replies submitted, when the ticket information is edited by a user who does not have the Support Staff permissions, when a ticket is assigned to a manager or a post is edited.
 Regardless of this setting, Akeeba Ticket System Core (free version) will NOT send e-mails.

-Only email If a ticket is assigned to a specific user the other users with the Support Staff permission on the category the ticket belongs to will not be emailed about replies to the ticket.
+category the ticket belongs to will not be emailed about replies to the ticket.